Rates Information

 All land is subject to the application of rates, including the Waste Rate.
 Vacant land is also valued differently by the Valuer General (VGO).

 Rates are based on an assessment of the annual rental value of a property, known as Gross Rental Value (GRV) and is the responsibility of the VGO: a State Government agency.
 It is then multiplied by a rate in the dollar (the Shire’s responsibility) to provide the actual rates on a property.
 Vacant land does not have rental potential so the VGO calculates a synthetic rental value by using 3% of the market value of land.
+In most cases, vacant land will be charged the minimum rate, as explained above.

-What does GRV and UV mean?
+What is GRV and UV?

 Shire rates are levied on the values of the rateable properties provided by the Valuer General Office (VGO).

 UV, or Unimproved Values, are used as the basis for the levy of rates for rural properties.
 UV properties are revalued every year.
-Market based UV’s are determined by reference to the land market at the date of valuation.

-When there are changes to your property that affect its valuation the Shire receives advice of the new valuation (and an effective date for the new valuation) from the Valuer General.
+When there are changes to your property that affect its valuation, the Shire receives advice of the new valuation (and an effective date for the new valuation) from the Valuer General.
 An amended rates notice, called an interim rates notice, is then issued.
 An interim rates notice does not replace the original rates notice but is an additional charge.

 Examples of where your valuation would be amended include: